-Movement: When you create mental images of words or concepts, you can also do gestures or body movements to accompany it.
+Movement: When you create mental images of words or concepts, you can also do gestures or body movements to accompany them.
 It may seem strange, but it works very well.
 Give it a try!
-I was skeptical at first, but I forced myself to study pronominal verbs by pretending to brush my teeth, wash my face, and I do think that I know them better now because of this.
+I was skeptical at first, but I forced myself to study pronominal verbs by pretending to brush my teeth and wash my face, and I do think that I know them better now because of this.

 This can be a particularly challenging task, but we have put together a comprehensive list of easy strategies for making your life more adaptable to learning:

 Food and Lifestyle Choices for Improving Your Memory

 Now that you know how to learn vocabulary, it’s time to practice!
 Nothing helps your memory more than practice.
 Not only is it good for consolidating new knowledge, but it’s also a good way to stay motivated.
 That’s why in this blog we talk about activities that you can do to practice the language you’re learning: